sam-hosseini/freelancing-in-finland/README.md

 **Steps** for first application:

 * You will be disqualified from startup grant if you have established your company *and* started full-time entrepreneurship already.
-If the company joins the Prepayment register, VAT register or the employer register, the business will be considered as started and therefore your startup grant will be disqualified.
-However, this means that you can create the company and get the company ID before you apply for the startup grant, and having an company ID helps setting up other things.
+    * What TE-services considers **establishment of company** is different from what we discuss in [establish your company](#establish-your-company) section.
+    * TE-services considers your company as established if your company has joined any of the registeries maintained by Tax Administration (Prepayment, VAT, Employer).
+    * This means that if you only join Trade register to get the unique Business ID when establishing your company, TE-services won't consider your company as established.
+    * You can do this if you're in a hurry to setup things that depend on Business ID like opening a business bank account, applying for insurance offers, etc and you can't wait for startup grant decision to come first.

 * You need a business plan and certain financial calculations as an attachment to your application.
 You can use [My Enterprise Finland](https://oma.yrityssuomi.fi/#) and complete the steps for `Business plan` to